sarveshpatil1/sarveshpatil1/README.md

 - Implementing ORACLE CIS (OUAF) for enova power
 - Developed SQL queries and inserted into Oracle CC&B to generate reports which are used by internal teams of the company
-- Managed multiple tickets and issues with the overall system in order to ensure smooth functioning of the business operations, troubleshooted application and infrastructure issues
+- Managed multiple tickets and issues with the overall system in order to ensure smooth functioning of the business operations, troubleshoot application and infrastructure issues
 - Cleansed data in the data base and prepared it for external vendors to connect to our systems to access the standardized data

 <h4 align="left">Tata Consultancy Services</h4>
-<h5 align="left" float="left">Software Engineer (2021-2022)</h5>
+<h5 align="left" float="left">Data Engineer </h5>

 - Communicated regularly with client Credit Suisse cross-functional teams via email and in-person interactions to deliver an optimized solution
 - Collaborated as a member of a 9-person agile Scrum team to develop solutions based on requirements gathered and user stories